How To Be: Compelling, Structure A Great Speech & Deliver A Memorable Message.

 In the words of Aristotle himself…

 “Of the modes of persuasion furnished by the spoken word there are three kinds.
-The first kind depends on the personal character of the speaker [ethos]; the second on putting the audience into a certain frame of mind [pathos]; the third on the proof, or apparent proof, provided by the words of the speech itself [logos].
+The first kind depends on the personal character of the speaker ; the second on putting the audience into a certain frame of mind ; the third on the proof, or apparent proof, provided by the words of the speech itself .
 Persuasion is achieved by the speaker’s personal character when the speech is so spoken as to make us think him credible.”Aristotle

 An appeal to credibility and authority.
 Who are you to be making this point?
 If I am to speak about politics must I not first come from a point of authority?
-Ethos is established by verbally signalling, and in other words, whatever credentials are littered throughout your resume.
+Ethos is established through justifying authority, and in other words, whatever credentials are littered throughout your resume.

-Are economic messages better received from those speaking who are informed or those uninformed.
-By an economist or a local?
+Are economic messages better received from those informed or those uninformed?

 Who are you to be making this point?
 Your audience must believe you have a sense of credibility and authority if they are to take your message seriously.

-This point of Ethos has become abused recently with the identity politics phenomenon.
-All of a sudden if you start your message with… “As a black man” or “As a woman” then you are actually appealing to the Socratic Ethos he spoke about thousands of years ago.
+Identity politics has recently brought Ethos to the point of absurd.
+All of a sudden if you start your message with… “as an Asian man” or “as a woman” then you are actually appealing to the Socratic Ethos he spoke about thousands of years ago.
 You are establishing credibility and authority with your audience that what you are about to say is coming from a voice of authority.

 This is (in my opinion) the most important part of the message.